aryakaul/simdigree/labnotebook.md

 ##### 2018-07-30
 Think the problem has been identified?
 It is probably because I'm calculating the allele frequency for the non-founders using only the non-founders and updating the scaling constant incorrectly.
 When I try to use the scaling constant as defined by the founders tons of individuals are designated as affected.

+##### 2018-08-01
+I FOUND THE BUG.
+IT WAS UNBELIEVABLY STUPID.
+I'M NOT EVEN GOING TO DIGNIFY IT WITH A DESCRIPTION HERE.
+I WASTED LIKE 3 DAYS FIGURING THIS OUT.
+WHAT IS LIFE